dezeroku/network_layout/README.md

 # Network Layout

-This is repo is meant to keep details about home network configuration and common issues that may happen to it
+This is repo is meant to keep configuration for my home network.
+Eventually I'd like to have it fully reproducible, versioned and managed only by code.

+For now, for main router and AP router there are:

+- [x] reproducible OpenWRT builds using custom scripting (mostly wrappers over OpenWRT's build system) in `build`
+- [x] reproducible OpenWRT configuration, via `uci-defaults`
+- [x] basic monitoring enabled
+- [x] zero-touch bootstrap after the OpenWRT is flashed on a device
+- [x] automated obtaining of certificates for routers' UI via Let's Encrypt
+- [ ] bit-to-bit reproducible builds (there seem to be some issues with `libgcc` or `libgcc1` being required, only the name differs though)
+- [ ] Internet connectivity monitoring (ping some service and check if it responds)

 ## Setup

 ### ISP router

-Nothing special, 300Mb fiber connection, no bridge-mode, so bridge-over-dmz is used.
+Nothing special, 300M fiber connection, no bridge-mode, so bridge-over-dmz is used.
-DDNS is set up on this level to point to owned domain.
+DDNS is set up on this level to point to an owned domain.

 ### Main router